orthopus/01-mechanicals-tools/docs/PickHolder_making-manual.md

 # Pick Holder 3D : Making Manual

-In this manual, you will find all the resources to design the Pick Holder.
+In this manual, you will find all the resources to design the ORTHOPUS 3D printed Pick Holder.

 <img src="https://github.com/orthopus/01-mechanicals-tools/blob/main/assets/Pick-holder_ORTHOPUS_3Dprinted.JPG" width="500"/>